Beyond Perplexity: Let the Reader Select Retrieval Summaries via Spectrum Projection Score: Preliminary: Summarise retrieval passages to align with the reader

 A natural proxy is perplexity (PPL), a monotonic transform of sequence likelihood under the reader.
 Lower PPL indicates that the reader deems a sequence more ``typical'' within its internal language space, suggesting better compatibility.
 Formally, for a summary token sequence $x=(x_1,\ldots,x_n)$ and a reader parameterised by $P_\theta$, we compute:

-However, our analyses (Figure~\ref{fig:hotpotqa_ppl_longppl_twopanel}a) show a weak association between PPL and downstream QA performance when PPL is used to rank summaries.
-A likely cause is that PPL is highly sensitive to length and stylistic factors \cite{wang2022perplexity}, which becomes particularly problematic in the long-context settings common in retrieval-based generation \cite{agarwal2024many,li2024long}.
-We further evaluate a strengthened likelihood-based metric, LongPPL \cite{fang2025what}, which discounts length and emphasises key tokens in extended contexts.
-Although LongPPL mitigates some issues, it still exhibits limited correlation with QA performance (Figure~\ref{fig:hotpotqa_ppl_longppl_twopanel}b).
+However, our analyses (Figure~\ref{fig:hotpotqa_ppl_longppl_twopanel}a) show a weak association between PPL and downstream QA performance when PPL is used to rank summaries\cite{wang2022perplexity,agarwal2024many}, as well as the alternative implementations such as long PPL \cite{fang2025what}.
 These observations suggest a structural misalignment: token-level log-likelihood primarily captures \emph{typicality} rather than whether a summary’s \emph{salient semantics} map onto directions that the reader readily encodes and can exploit for answering the query.
-Related efforts like SePer \cite{daiseper} seek to assess retrieval utility but rely on human preference signals and do not explicitly model representation-level alignment to task performance.